pelias/documentation/add-search-to-a-map.md

     `L.xxxxx` is a convention used with the Leaflet API.
 The `setView([37.804146, -122.275045], 16)` part sets the center of the map, in decimal degrees, and the zoom level.
 The map is centered in Oakland, California, with a zoom level that allows you to see the streets and features of the city.
 Zoom levels are like map scales or resolutions, where a smaller value shows a larger area in less detail, and a larger zoom level value depicts smaller area in great detail.

-4. Within the same `<script>` tag, start a new line and set the data source for the map.
-This line adds the default OpenStreetMap tiles and an attribution.
+4. Up to this point, you only have a page with a gray `<div>` element and zoom buttons.
+To add a map, you need to include a layer.
+Within the same `<script>` tag, start a new line and set the data source for the map.
+This line adds the default OpenStreetMap tile layer and an attribution.

     ```html
     L.tileLayer('http://{s}.tile.osm.org/{z}/{x}/{y}.png', {